Noahcasarotto/github/weekly_report.md

 # Weekly Report

 ## Summary

-This week focused on enhancing automation and documentation processes.
-Below are the key activities and achievements:

-- **Automation Improvements**: Implemented a new feature in `auto_commit.sh` to include tagging of commits with version numbers for better tracking.
-- **Code Reviews**: Addressed feedback from code reviews which improved the overall code quality.
-- **Documentation**: Updated `README.md` with new setup instructions and added troubleshooting tips.
-- **Meetings**: Conducted two team meetings to align on project goals and discuss upcoming tasks.
+This week's achievements include several improvements and refinements to our project.
+We focused on enhancing documentation and creating a more cohesive understanding of our progress.

-## Highlights
+## Key Highlights

-- Successfully reduced manual effort by 20% with improved scripts.
+- Improved the documentation by adding detailed descriptions and usage examples.
+- Enhanced the readability and structure of our markdown files.
-- Achieved a more streamlined code review process.
+- Organized a successful code review session, resulting in actionable insights.

-## Upcoming Goals

-- Continue to refine the automation scripts.
+## Action Items for Next Week
+- Integrate feedback from the code review into the project.
-- Focus on enhancing the user interface for better user experience.
+- Continue refining documentation based on user feedback.

-- Plan a workshop to onboard new team members.
+## Challenges
+- Encountered some issues with the automation scripts timing, which will be addressed in the upcoming sprints.

 ## Notes

-For more details, refer to `daily_update.txt` and `code_review_notes.txt`.
+- Ensure all team members are updated with the latest changes in the documentation and project structure.

+## Acknowledgments
+- Special thanks to the team for their hard work and dedication this week.